Younes93SALMI/convolutional_radio_modulation_recognition_networks/README.md

 # Overview

-Automatic Modulation Classification (AMC) is an important task in modern wireless communications, cognitive radio, spectrum sensing, and electronic warfare.
+Automatic Modulation Classification (AMC) is an important task in modern wireless communications, cognitive radio, and spectrum sensing.

-VT-CNN2 was one of the first deep learning architectures demonstrating that raw IQ samples can outperform handcrafted expert features for modulation recognition, particularly at low SNR.
+VT-CNN2 was one of the first deep learning architectures demonstrating that raw IQ samples can outperform expert features for modulation recognition, particularly at low SNR.

 The original paper proposed a shallow convolutional neural network operating directly on complex-valued IQ samples represented as two real-valued channels (I and Q).